name banner

 * Pipers Row, a terrace of 6 houses forming a narrow throat in Highergate Road (See 1906 and 1993)

-* That the name Enfield was originally Henfield
+* That the name Enfield was originally Henfield, the area between Clayton and Altham

 1845 The opening service of the new Methodist Sunday School took place on 16th July conducted by the Rev. W. Illingworth of Hull.

-1848 East Lancashire Railway opened to Huncoat on 27th May.
-The original village station was off Altham Lane near what later became the Power Station site.
+1848 The East Lancashire Railway opened to Huncoat on 18th September and the original village station was off Altham Lane near what later became the Power Station site (see 1866).

 1851 Census gave the population as 598.
 The window tax was abolished on 24th July.

-1852 Household handloom weaving was still a significant village industry but there was also a gradual expansion of dairy farming to supply the growth of Accrington.
+1852 Household handloom weaving though declining was still a significant village industry whilst in farming cereal and vegetable production gradually gave way to dairy farming to supply the much more profitable trade of supplying milk to Accrington.

 1853 Mill workers cottages built at Hillock Vale (Vale Court, South Street and Parker Street).

-1854 Building of Hillock Vale Cotton Weaving Mill completed by the Shutt Brothers in Burnley Road.
+1854 Building of Hillock Vale Cotton Weaving Mill, initially called North Rake Mill, was completed by the Shutt Brothers in Burnley Road.

 1859 Stone Hey Terrace built by John Pollard.